dojo/dojo.io/site/source/tutorials/1030_routing/index.md

 The fist argument for the `Outlet` function determines the widget to display when the configured route is selected.
 Consider an `outlet` configured for a `path` of `foo`, its wrapped widget will render for a selected route `foo` (described as an `index` match).
 It will also display for any route that the outlet's `path` partially matches too, for example, `foo/bar` or `foo/bar/baz`.

 Normally this is perfectly acceptable, however there are scenarios, where it is necessary to explicitly define a widget for an `index` match.
-To support this more advanced configuration, first argument also accepts an object that can be used to specify these components explicitly.
+To support this more advanced configuration, the first argument also accepts an object that can be used to specify these components explicitly.

 ```ts
 const ExampleOutlet = Outlet({